Hoodadak Restaurant Serves Korean-Style Chicken & More

 An appetizer we tried one time was the pork and veggie dumplings.
 What tasted just like a regular soy sauce was offered for dipping.
 They were good for fried dumplings.
 If given a choice, I generally order steamed.
 Many of their offerings are easy to share, and with ten dumplings per order, this one is no exception.

 I guess I will get my steamed dumplings elsewhere given their penchant for frying.
 Not everything in Hoodadak is deep fat fried.

 They offer a Korean-style marinated thinly sliced rib eye beef dish called Bulgogi.
 It is typically chargrilled or cooked over high heat in a cast iron pan.
-There are different ways of serving it in Hoodadak.
+There are different ways of serving it in the Hoodadak restaurant.

 - One way is to have it cooked with vegetables and served over rice.

-- It can be served to top some of their waffle fries with other additions such as kimchi.
+- It also tops some of their waffle fries with other additions such as kimchi.
 Some people sitting at a table next to us ordered that one day and they were enjoying it.

 - We decided to try their Bulgogi Burger with fries.
 We added the optional kimchi, mushrooms, and Swiss cheese to the burger.
 Wow!
 It was stupendous!!!

 I cannot wait to go back and have more of that Bulgogi.
 Now I am enamored with that dish even though I had never even heard the name before.

-There is a television show on the food network called The Best Thing I Ever Ate.
+There is a television show on the food network with the name The Best Thing I Ever Ate.
 Different chefs go around the country and tell about the restaurants serving their favorite dishes.
 Usually, they go into the kitchens where the chefs show how to prepare the food.

 Another food network show features Jeff Mauro, aka the Sandwich King.
 If Jeff Mauro or any of those other chefs could taste this Bulgogi at the Hoodadak restaurant, I would bet that it could be a contender for one of those shows!
-It is that good!
+The sandwich is that good!
 It is undoubtedly one of the best sandwiches that I have had the pleasure of eating in a long time.
-My husband and I split one and he also thought that it was delicious.
+My husband and I split one, and he also thought that it was delicious.